 However, some changes are quite visible in terms of technology and user behavior.
 Consider, if we didn’t have the eCommerce sites to purchase groceries online, what if we didn’t have Netflix to chill and what if we didn’t have Zoom or Skype to connect to our loved ones?
 The world would have ended in the first six months of the lockdown.

 As a software house, we see a lot of potential for various applications, numerous opportunities, and market demand for online businesses.
-Where there is a trend, there is always an opportunity for a business, but only brave ones dare to take the risk.
+There is always an opportunity for a business where there is a trend, but only brave ones dare to take the risk.
 A lot has happened during these last two years of the pandemic.
 To know more about the trends that have been accelerated during Covid-19, keep reading the article.

 The starting year of a global pandemic

 The World Health Organization’s (WHO) China office received the first reports of an undiscovered virus causing many pneumonia cases in Wuhan, China on December 31, 2019.